-Project activity (stating which equality groups are likely to be affected) a) Eliminate unlawful discrimination b) Advance equality of The National Park Partnership Plan will seek to increase accessibility to the Park and the ability of all people, including opportunity under-represented groups, to experience and enjoy its special qualities. - The consultation process and associated documents will be designed to engage with all groups, including under- represented groups (see QII below). c) Foster good The National Park Partnership Plan will show how the four relations between groups aims of the Park can be achieved together.
-It will also outline of people the vision and overall strategy for managing the Park - this will help to align the activities of all stakeholders within the Park.
-The consultation process and associated documents will be designed to engage with all groups, including under- represented groups (see QII below).
+Project activity (stating which equality groups are likely to be affected) a) Eliminate unlawful discrimination N/A b) Advance equality of opportunity The National Park Partnership Plan seeks to increase accessibility to the Park and the ability of all people, including under-represented groups, to experience and enjoy its special qualities.
+The plan documents, and the consultation process, will be designed to engage with all groups, including under-represented groups (see Q11 below). c) Foster good relations between groups of people The National Park Partnership Plan will show how the four aims of the Park can be achieved together.
+It will also outline the vision and overall strategy for managing the Park - this will help to align the activities of all stakeholders within the Park.
+The plan documents, and the consultation process, will be designed to engage with all groups including under-represented groups (see QII below).